tushar-badhwar/nl2sql/README.md

 ## 🙏 Credits

-Built with CrewAI, OpenAI GPT-4o, and Streamlit.
+Built with CrewAI, LLMs, and Streamlit.

 **Made with ❤️ by Tushar Badhwar**